axiom-data-science/modflow2netcdf/README.md

 #### Example Python Code Accessing the MODFLOW2NetCDF Library

 MODFLOW2NetCDF provides a python library interface.
-An example python script using this interface can be found in:
+An example python script using this interface can be found here:

 	docs\examples\script\mfnetcdf_example.py